prnvdixit/Vixon/README.md

 Vixon (short for VisCon or Visual Controller) as the name suggests is an automation application to control usual tasks like Typing using a keyboard, Reading / Media / Presentation using Visual actions.

-I started working on this over a weekend with the aim of learning about popular algorithms being used in Gesture Detection, Tracking movement of objects, Color detection etc.
+I developed this project with the aim of learning about popular algorithms being used in Image processing for Gesture Detection, Tracking movement of objects, Color detection etc.

 ### Demo